Daniel-Brum/Unity-Style-Guide/README.md

 ### 3.1 Class Organization
 Source files should contain only one public type, although multiple internal classes are allowed.

-Source files should be given the name of the public class in the file.
+Source files should be given the name of the public class, struct, enum or record in the file.

-Organize namespaces with a clearly defined structure,
+Organize namespaces according to a well-defined structure.
+Mirror the namespace in the folder structure that contains the scripts.
+If a script is in the namespace `Game.Runtime.Input`, the .cs file should be placed at Scripts/Runtime/Input.

 Class members should be ordered logically, and grouped into regions:
 * Constant Fields
 * Static Fields
 * Fields
-* Constructors
 * Properties
 * Events / Delegates
+* Constructors
 * LifeCycle Methods (Awake, OnEnable, OnDisable, OnDestroy)
 * Public Methods
 * Internal Methods